 an appliance that looks and feels remarkably like today's modern microwave oven.

-RCA develops the Bizmac with iron core memory and a magnetic drum supporting the first Database.
+develops the Bizmac with iron core memory and a magnetic drum supporting the

 Talking